Liturgical fan in Eastern Christianity: Other uses

-Fans are carried by the altar servers at all processions with Eucharistic gifts and the Gospel Book.; in the Russian tradition they are often also used to honour a particularly sacred icon or relic.
+Fans are carried by the altar servers at all processions with Eucharistic gifts and the Gospel Book.
+However, in the Russian tradition they are often also used to honor a particularly sacred icon or relic.
 When not in use, the fans are usually kept in stands behind the Holy Table, although in Slavic traditions they may be kept out of sight elsewhere in the altar, especially in northern Russia, where icons of Christ and the Theotokos are usually placed behind the Holy Table.

 Other rites

-Fans used in the Maronite and Oriental traditions are distinctive, having little hoops of metal or bells all around the circumference of the disks, symbolizing the hymns of the angels to God.
+Fans used in the Maronite (also known as marwaha/marwahah) and Oriental traditions are distinctive, having little hoops of metal or bells all around the circumference of the disks, symbolizing the hymns of the angels to God.
 At particularly solemn points of the liturgy, these are shaken gently to produce a tinkling and jingling sound, akin to the sound of multiple altar bells.